 Here’s the key thing about oil shocks.
 Sometimes the headline is the shock.
 Sometimes the plumbing is the shock.

-Venezuela’s heavy-crude system: Orinoco production, key pipelines, and export/refining bottlenecks
+Venezuela’s heavy-crude system: Orinoco production, key pipelines, and export/refining bottlenecks.

 Volumes and cushion